controlm/automation-api-quickstart/202-convert-csv2json-using-python/README.md

 ### - Getting more out of it
 There are cases where you will want to modify the script in order to achieve flexibility with your csv format or support new json properties.
 #### 1. Example of adding Job Priority field to csv
-Assumption: "Job Prio" is the column header
+Assumption: "Job Prio" is the column header.

 a.
 In the code create a new column key identifier variable assigned with `Job Prio` under `#job keys` section.
 ```python
 # job keys